hornos/gridhowto/README.md

 ## Basic Services
 Root servers provide NTP for the cluster.
 If you have a very large cluster root servers talk only to satellite servers aka rack leaders.
 Root servers are stratum 2 time servers.
 Each root server broadcasts time to the system network with crypto enabled.

-Basic services contain NTP, Syslog-ng and DNSmasq hosts cache:
+Install and setup basic services:

     bin/play @@root basic

 Root server names are cached in `/etc/hosts.d/root`.
-Put DNS cache files (hosts) in `/etc/hosts.d` and notify dnsmasq to reload.
-DHCP client overwrites `resolv.conf` so you have to set an interface specific conf in `etc/dhcp` if you use DHCP.
-Rsyslog does cross-logging between root servers.
-If you use DHCP on the external network reboot the machines after the basic playbook to activate the local DNSmasq.
+Put DNS cache files (`/etc/hosts` like files) in `/etc/hosts.d/` and notify DNSmasq to restart.
+DHCP client overwrites `resolv.conf` so you have to set an interface specific conf in `etc/dhcp/` if you use DHCP (see above `networks.yml` how to specif the interface fo DHCP) Syslog-ng does cross-logging between root servers.
+If you use DHCP reboot the machines after the basic playbook to activate the local DNSmasq cache.
+Logging is done by syslog-ng on the system network.

-The basic playbook contains az inittab change.
-TTYs are configured according to:
+The basic playbook contains the following inittab changes:

     tty1 - /var/log/messages
     tty2 - top by CPU